- Strengthen Your Chances

 4. Take SAT and ACT practice tests.

 A good way to begin to prepare for the SAT is to take the PSAT.
 Many students take the PSAT at their high school in the fall of their sophomore or junior year.
 A practice test for the ACT is the PreACT.
 Your school may or may not administer the PreACT.
-If you have not taken either of these tests, practice ACT and SAT tests are available online.
+If you have not taken either of these tests, free practice ACT and SAT tests are available online.
 Use your practice and pre-test results to help you decide which test to focus on and to plan your test prep.

-5. Visit college fairs and attend college presentations.
+5. Attend college fairs and college presentations.

 6. Review college saving/financing plans with your parents or guardians.

-As early as possible, talk with your parents about how much they can afford to pay for college and how much financial aid, loan, or other sources you might need to finance your education.
+Be sure to talk with your parents about how much they can afford to pay for college and how much financial aid, loan, or other sources you might need to finance your education.
 Keep these amounts in mind as you research colleges.
 Learn more about finding your college fit, financially speaking, and college net price.

 7. Research colleges online and start your preliminary college list.